Data Justice

 DATA JUSTICE

 Data justice is building equity into all aspects of our data practices.
-It's a framework for promoting data practices that uphold truth, learning, consent, and acountability.
+It's a framework for promoting data practices that uphold truth, learning, consent, and accountability.

 Download the Data Justice Brief: